 Analysis and Test Results

-If you'd prefer an articulated and bent keyboard that is still more ergonomic than a standard or laptop version it's worth considering the Microsoft Natural Ergonomic Keyboard 4000 and the Logitech K350 Wireless Wave.
+If you prefer an articulated and bent keyboard, which is still more ergonomic than a standard or laptop version, it's worth considering the Logitech K350 Wireless Wave and the Microsoft Natural Ergonomic Keyboard 4000.

 One of the more luxurious features of many ergonomic keyboards is the palm rest.
-If you are a typist that leans heavily on your palms this feature is a must-have.
-The Microsoft Natural 4000 and the Logitech K350 Wireless Wave are both solid options for this feature.
+If you are a typist that leans heavily on your palms, this feature is a must-have.
+The Logitech K350 Wireless Wave and the Microsoft Natural 4000 are good options for this feature.

 The amount of sound that these devices produce can be a deciding purchasing factor for some people and an insignificant element for others.
 If you work in an office, your coworkers might find your keyboard to be boisterous and distracting.
-On the other hand, if you're using it for gaming at home you likely already have the volume on your speakers turned up so extra noises may not matter.
+On the other hand, if you're using it for gaming at home, you likely already have the volume on your speakers turned up, so extra noises may not matter.
 We used our panel of professional product testers to subjectively judge each model in case there were any that were especially loud or annoying.

 We found the SafeType V902 to be very quiet compared to most other models, perhaps thanks to its vertical orientation.
-The Goldtouch GTN-0099 is about average and we did not find it to be annoying in the slightest.
+The Goldtouch GTN-0099 is about average, and we did not find it to be annoying in the slightest.
 Next, the Logitech K350 Wave isn't too loud, so long as you aren't rampaging on the keys.
 The Kinesis Freestyle2 was only slightly louder than the Logitech.
-Finally, most of the keys on the Microsoft Natural 4000 are very quiet, but unfortunately, we found the spacebar to be especially loud which can make for some rough listening.
+Finally, most of the keys on the Microsoft Natural 4000 are very quiet, but unfortunately, we found the spacebar to be especially loud, which can make for some rough listening.

 Ergonomic keyboards are a great way to make your typing experience or gaming life more comfortable.
 The models that we tested provide an array of different features and each one may not be the best choice for a different person.
 In an ocean of products, it is our goal to help you navigate to the device that best suits you and your own personal needs.